Adam McLean (footballer)

-Adam McLean (b. in Glasgow 27 April 1899; d.
-1973) was a Scottish footballer, who played for Celtic, Sunderland, Aberdeen, and Partick Thistle.
+Adam McLean (b. in Glasgow 27 April 1899, 29 June 1973) was a Scottish footballer, who played for Celtic, Sunderland, Aberdeen, and Partick Thistle.
 An outside-left, he was an integral part of the Celtic team of the 1920s.
 He provided many assists to Jimmy McGrory, the greatest British goalscorer of all time.
 In August 1928, after a dispute over terms, he departed Celtic Park with a great amount of hesitation for Sunderland before returning north again with Aberdeen.
 During the 1933 close season he was transferred to Partick Thistle.